How Much Does It Cost To Desex A Dog In Australia?

 When planning on desexing your dog, this is a question that naturally comes up.
 As it usually goes with surgical procedures, the definite amounts vary, depending on several factors such as your dog’s size and age.

 One thing that you can expect is to pay more to desex a female than a male dog.
-This is not surprising given the fact that the surgery done on females is more complex, it’s more time-consuming and requires more medication.
+This is not surprising given the fact that the surgery done on females is more complex, time-consuming and requires more medication.

 Keep in mind that these numbers are just a guide.
 Aside from obvious factors like sex, size and age, the cost of desexing varies by clinic, too.